gabindu/git-playground/git-intro-slides.md

 ```

 \smallskip
-If you call `ls -a`, you should now notice that a hidden `.git/` directory was
+Behind the scenes, `git` has now created a hidden folder `.git/` directory.
-created.
 This is where git does its magic, and you should therefore never
 touch this directory or its contents!

 \pause